FunC cookbook

 .

-;; creating empty slice
+;; Creating empty slice

 slice empty_slice = "";

-;; `slice_empty?()` returns `true`, because slice doesn't have any `bits` and `refs`
+;; `slice_empty?()` returns `true` because the slice doesn't have any `bits` and `refs`.

 empty_slice.slice_empty?();

-;; creating slice which contains bits only
+;; Creating slice which contains bits only

 slice slice_with_bits_only = "Hello, world!";

-;; `slice_empty?()` returns `false`, because slice have any `bits`
+;; `slice_empty?()` returns `false` because the slice has `bits`.

 slice_with_bits_only.slice_empty?();

-;; creating slice which contains refs only
+;; Creating slice which contains refs only

 slice slice_with_refs_only = begin_cell()